18F/join.tts.gsa.gov/pages/positions/product-manager.md

 - Any discrepancies must be resolved as a condition of continued employment
 - Complete a financial disclosure report to verify that no conflict, or an appearance of conflict, exists between your financial interest and this position

-## Duties

-Typical duties for the fellow include but are not limited to:
-Conceiving/recommending projects/studies to advance the state of the art in the specialty area; applying forward­ thinking design and development principles to product or services development, delivery and program management, such as lean startup, user­centered design, and agile development; Analyzing and scoping the technical and policy requirements needed to implement complex digital solutions; Assessing the state of digital services provided by the Federal Government, and working to align strategies and practice; conferring with key government/private officials and top experts in the field, representing the agency at technical symposia and/or conferences; Developing authoritative papers/reports; developing and leading adoption of government­wide standards for digital services, leading to their adoption across citizen and business­facing government services; Demonstrating thought leadership and contributing best practices in a variety of technologies and principles; Contributing to a talent strategy that includes recruiting innovators and entrepreneurs to participate in solving complex and esoteric challenges.

 {% endif %}